 Why Use Chatbots?

-While a lot of times, there are great tools that can help you manage the increasing number of messages send to you, however sometimes when there is a massive increase (for example when a server goes down, and your website can’t be reached) of people talking it can get a bit overwhelming to give a timely response.
+While a lot of times, there are great tools that can help you manage the increasing number of messages sent to you, however sometimes, when there is a massive increase (for example, when a server goes down and your website can’t be reached) of people talking it can get a bit overwhelming to give a timely response.

-Facebook Messenger chatbots give you the possibility to automate the most used questions and answer your customers might have.
-Think of questions like “what is your return policy”, or “in which colours is this item available”.
+Facebook Messenger chatbots allow you to automate the most used questions and answers your customers might have.
+Consider questions like “what is your return policy” or “in which colors is this item available.”
 By automating these types of questions, you’re freeing up your customer service for more serious issues.

-The biggest reasons, however, why you should be using chatbots is:
+The biggest reasons, however, why you should be using chatbots are:

-- It is still early stage, unlike your Facebook fan page where it gets harder and harder to get any form of engagement without paying top dollar, or email where you’re competing with all the other newsletter out there, there are not a lot of companies that are already operating in this space.
+- It is still early stage, unlike your Facebook fan page, where it gets harder and harder to get any form of engagement without paying top dollar, or email, where you’re competing with all the other newsletters out there, there are not many of companies that are already operating in this space.
 This means less fighting to get any attention

 - Chat messages are easy for people to unsubscribe from.
-And of course, you can unsubscribe from an email newsletter.
+And, of course, you can unsubscribe from an email newsletter.
 But how many people do this?
-Or they just mark it as spam hurting your overall open rates for the people that DO care?
-Having this easy way to unsubscribe, gives the customer full control
+Or do they just mark it as spam hurting your overall open rates for the people that DO care?
+Having this easy way to unsubscribe gives the customer full control

-- There is an entire generation, for which email seems less and less important.
-Research done by App Annie shows that unless if you’re above 45 email is used less than messaging apps:
+- There is an entire generation for which email seems less and less important.
+Research done by App Annie shows that unless you’re above, 45 emails are used less than messaging apps:

 Create Your Messenger Strategy

-Okay, so you’ve decided to create a bot for your organisation.
+Okay, so you’ve decided to create a bot for your organization.
 Now what?
-Before you start thinking about implementing any part of automation, it is always best to think things throw a bit.
+Before you think about implementing any part of automation, it is always best to think things through a bit.

 What is the experience you want to create for your customers?
 What are your social media goals?
 Do you want to create a utility bot?
 Or maybe a bot purely for entertainment?
-If you understand what it is that your customers are interacting with the bot need to get out of it, will make it a lot easier to create the best experience for them.
+If you understand what it is that your customers are interacting with, the bot’s need to get out of it will make it a lot easier to create the best experience for them.

-To get an answer to these questions, look at the way your customers are currently interacting with your organisation outside of Messenger.
-A good place to start is you asking questions with your support staff, figure out what are the most common (types of) questions and then design interactions around that in Messenger.
+To get an answer to these questions, look at the way your customers are currently interacting with your organization outside of Messenger.
+An excellent place to start is by asking questions with your support staff, figuring out what are the most common (types of) questions, and then designing interactions around that in Messenger.

-A good business practice is to always stay on top of mind of your customers.
+Good business practice is to always stay on top of the minds of your customers.
 This also means that the interaction should not stop when the communication is over.
 Try thinking of different ways you can the engagement going.
-Don’t lose focus on your core areas; after all; you don’t want to confuse the people using your bot.
-But there are always little things to think of, in which you can surprise your visitors.
+Don’t lose focus on your core areas; after all, you don’t want to confuse the people using your bot.
+But there are always little things to consider in which you can surprise your visitors.

 Promote Your Facebook Messenger Bot

-So you want to do some promotion, to make everyone aware of your new chatbot and the vast possibilities of interacting with this chatbot will give them.
+So you want to do some promotion to make everyone aware of your new chatbot, and the vast possibilities that interacting with this chatbot will give them.
 Let’s have a look at how you can do this.